dkaluza/active-light/README.md

 ## Installation

 > [!IMPORTANT]
-> GPU installation has been tested only in conda environments, it is adivsed to install in conda environment if you would like to use GPU support.
+> GPU installation has been tested only in conda environments, it is advised to install in conda environment if you would like to use GPU support.

 ### 1. First make sure you have poetry installed.